-3 Function that hard to sample on low entropy distributions (HTS)
+3 Functions that are hard to sample on low entropy distributions (HTS)

 In this section we introduce a notion of functions that are hard to sample (HTS) on every low min-entropy distribution.
 As we have explained in Section 1.2, this definition is inspired by, and builds on thw work of Viola [Vio12] on hardness of sampling.